NicoleRauch/BusinessWebsite/jekyll/_posts/2015-12-20-lightweight-stubbing-of-ajax-requests-in-javascript.md

 We could write this test using Karma, QUnit or other testing frameworks, and we could run it in a browser.
 But as I said above, we like fast tests, and firing up a full-fledged browser is not exactly fast.
-To make the test execution even more lightweight, we decided to run it without browser using Mocha, a Node.js based test runner.
+Therefore, we decided to run the tests without any browser -- instead, we use Mocha, a Node.js based test runner.
 Of course, we still need the DOM, especially the global <code>document</code> and <code>window</code>.
 We emulate these with the help of jsdom which is a DOM implementation in JavaScript.

 By stubbing out the validation module, we can test all of our component's functionality without ever needing to think about the AJAX call.